The aim of the World Federation for Medical Education (WFME) is to enhance the quality of medical education worldwide.

 Our current priorities include the promotion of accreditation through the WFME Recognition Programme, raising the standards for basic and postgraduate medical education and continuing professional development through the publication of expert consensus of minimum and quality standards, and maintaining the World Directory of Medical Schools.

-WFME is a not-for-profit, non-governmental organisation, registered as a charity under English and Welsh law, and with small offices in London, France (near Geneva) and Denmark.
-It is the organisation in official relation with the World Health Organization (WHO) representing medical education, and the education and training of medical doctors worldwide.
+WFME is a not-for-profit, non-governmental organisation, registered under English and Welsh law (number 08994665), and as an Association in France (SIRET N° 814 499 562 00019), with small offices in London, France (near Geneva) and Denmark.
+It is the organisation in official relation with the World Health Organisation (WHO) representing medical education, and the education and training of medical doctors worldwide.